← All claims

 2025 · BMJ

-meta-analysis mixed high Network meta-analysis of RCTs: intermittent fasting produced small added weight/cardiometabolic benefit vs continuous energy restriction but effects were modest and largely comparable.
+meta-analysis supports high Network meta-analysis of RCTs: intermittent fasting produced small added weight/cardiometabolic benefit vs continuous energy restriction but effects were modest and largely comparable.

 ⚠️ correction-on-file (Crossref) - kept, corrigendum not retraction